Divergent thinking: Activities

 Activities which promote divergent thinking include creating lists of questions, setting aside time for thinking and meditation, brainstorming, subject mapping, bubble mapping, keeping a journal, playing tabletop role-playing games, creating artwork, and free writing.
-In free writing, a person will focus on one particular topic and write non-stop about it for a short period of time, in a stream of consciousness fashion.

 Divergent vs convergent thinking

 Convergent thinking is the process of finding one solution.
 Divergent thinking involves more creativity, and is typically regarded as spontaneous.
 In other words, convergent thinking involves more logical thinking with the aim of finding the most efficient solution.
 Divergent thinking is more useful for brainstorming to explore multiple potential solutions, with less focus on immediate practicality.